wp_get_attachment_image_srcset()

 srcset — contains a set of URLs for images (comma-separated) so that the browser can choose the most suitable option depending on the screen parameters of the device from which the page is viewed.

-, it is implied to specify different sizes of the same image.
-Different images can also be specified, but the logic of its operation implies the same image.
+In srcset, it is implied to specify different sizes of the same image.
+You can specify different ones, but its logic implies the same image.

 The descriptor can be of two types: